Wouldn't it be nice to make money from home, have more freedom, more time and independence?

 If the person looks like a model, and the background staged, it probably is.

 And then there are the video testimonials.
 Certainly those can't all be fake, right?
+Well, sites like Viral Bucks use paid actors to give the illusion of "proof".

 So, although testimonials can be extremely valuable, with a keen eye and some intuition, you can often tell a scam from the real deal.